ellailan/pm/prompts.md

 I want to be able to move a ticket back to being unassigned by dragging it to the left-hand side.

 **Result:**
-- Added `unassignFromBoard(id)` function to ticket context
+- Added `unassignFromBoard(id)` function to the ticket context
-  - Clears point_of_contact and sets is_on_board to false in Supabase
+  - Clears `point_of_contact` and sets `is_on_board` to `false` in Supabase
-- Made sidebar unassigned tickets area a drop target
+- Made the sidebar unassigned tickets area a drop target
-  - Shows dashed ring highlight when dragging over it
+  - Shows a dashed ring highlight when dragging over it
-  - Drops call unassignFromBoard(id) to move ticket back to unassigned
+  - On drop, calls `unassignFromBoard(id)` to move the ticket back to unassigned
 - Build passes successfully

 ## Prompt 25 — Secure Credentials & Update Prompts